sychen41/Coursework-Projects/sample_code/README.txt

 This is a python program that creates a decision tree and outputs a .tgf file that can show the whole structure of the tree.

 1. The code is written in python 3.5.
 Here is the easiest way to run it:
   a.
-Please download the corresponding version via https://www.python.org/downloads/
+Download the corresponding version via https://www.python.org/downloads/
   b.
-Open the code in IDLE and click run from the menu.
+Open the code in IDLE, at line 471, change the “folder_path” to your own path.
   c.
-In the code at line 471, change the “folder_path” to your own path.
+Click run from the menu.

 2. The program addresses two different data: mpg_cars.csv and wbdc-train.data
   a.
 For mpg_cars.csv, since it’s not the conventional data format, we need to do the following steps: